What is OneDrive?

 In addition, the OneDrive Vault tool provides full end-to-end encryption for your most important data.
 On the downside, the company doesn’t have a zero-knowledge policy.
 This basically means it has a backdoor that enables it to access your data if required to do so by law enforcement or other regulatory bodies.

-- OneDrive business subscriptions start at $5 per user, per month, for 1TB of storage, and unlimited storage can be accessed for $10 per user, per month.
+- OneDrive business subscriptions start at $5 per user a month, for 1TB of storage, and unlimited storage can be accessed for $10 per user a month

 - Cloud storage solutions such as OneDrive are applicable to and can be used by virtually all departments across a company